marceaunahon/LIRIS-ACCELERAI-ethics-study/readme.md

 # Supplementary material

 https://docs.google.com/spreadsheets/d/1Tqz-7S0gbLO5fKInpwF88NEyRvWMSgn35qGMMRKGPbw/edit?usp=sharing
-The link gives you acces to:
+The link gives access to:
 - all the values, their source and definition
 - our categorisation
 - all the situations